Network access control (NAC) has been on the cusp of becoming the holy grail of network security for about a year

 "Key pieces are missing from them," Arkin said of many NAC RFPs.

 First, he said, companies need to ask a potential vendor how it defines NAC.
-"People don't really understand
+"People don't really understand what NAC includes or presume that all solutions are the same."

 From there, a company should determine the prerequisites for implementing the vendor's NAC solution.
 Prerequisites such as network upgrades or additional hardware that would need to be purchased should be spelled out so a company knows there will be added expense.